National Football League playoffs Audience in United States

 National Football League playoffs logo

 The average National Football League playoffs fan in United States is 39.6 years old, more male, and lives primarily in California.
 The audience is concentrated in California, Texas, Florida.
-Top brand affinities include Alaska, Israel, Graham Greene, with strongest over-indexing on Alaska (2.72× the country average).
+Top brand affinities include Eli Manning, Aaron Rodgers, Russell Wilson, with strongest over-indexing on Eli Manning (61.02× the country average).
 Demographically, the National Football League playoffs audience skews more male with an average age of 39.6, and over-indexes on personality traits such as Need for Security, Risk Appetite.
 Compared to the country baseline, this audience shows distinctive patterns across 20 brand affinities and 50 regions tracked by Rascasse.

 Category: Sports · Type: Event · Subtype: American football